Are There 6% CD Rates Today? The Best CD Rates Right Now

 Is it possible to earn 6% on a CD today?

-For example, you can easily earn 3% APY or higher in a high-yield savings account, and inflation-linked bonds pay even more (right now, it’s 4.30% APY).
+For example, you can easily earn 5% APY or higher in a high-yield savings account, and inflation-linked bonds may pay even more.
 However, these rates are variable and fluctuate at anytime.
 CDs allow you to lock in today’s best interest rates for a specified period.

 Table of Contents